 - 8.8 It is against these numbers that the IST budget will be monitored during the year, with draws upon the contingency being made as required through a formalised budget virement process. - 8.9 IST costs are particularly sensitive to the pace of the tranches through DfT's business case approval process.
-Should the activity not progress
+Should the activity not progress as forecast, it is likely that the cost profile and the cost mix will change as delivery plans are adjusted.

-- as forecast, it is likely that the cost profile and the cost mix will change as delivery plans are adjusted. - 8.10 The progress of Phase 3 of the programme through the FBC approval process will largely determine the levels of expenditure on that project.
+8.10 The progress of Phase 3 of the programme through the FBC approval process will largely determine the levels of expenditure on that project.
 At this stage it is expected that FBC approval will be sought in the autumn of 2019.
 Should that approval decision be deferred to a later date, it is likely that material amounts of expenditure could slip into the next financial year.

-Northern Powerhouse Rail (NPR)
+9. Northern Powerhouse Rail (NPR)

-- 9.1 The principal element of the the NPR programme budget is the Network Rail contract for the provision of rail studies.
+- 9.1 The principal element of the NPR programme budget is the Network Rail contract for the provision of rail studies.
 These studies are supplemented by economic analysis and modelling to determine the benefits of proposed interventions, which will inform the design of the NPR SOBC submission to DfT, and the work that follows. - 9.2 The budget also includes provision for the TfN officers employed within the NPR team.
 These officers direct the programme, manage the large contracts, and internally commission the economic analysis and modelling work.
-Finally, the budget also includes the organisational overhead costs that are incremental to the programme's activity; such as, office accommodation, ICT kit and licenses, and back-office support. - 9.3 The NPR budget is materially higher than in previous years reflecting the funding allocated in the 2018 budget that will pay for an increase in the pace of activity as the programme progresses towards outline business case submission, and then on to full business case development. - 9.4 This increase in activity is underpinned by increased government support through Transport Development Fund grant.
+Finally, the budget also includes the organisational overhead costs that are incremental to the programme's activity; such as, office accommodation, ICT kit and licenses, and back-office support. - 9.3 The NPR budget is materially higher than in previous years reflecting the funding allocated in the 2018 budget that will resource an increase in the pace of activity as the programme progresses towards outline business case submission, and then on to full business case development. - 9.4 This increase in activity is underpinned by increased government support through Transport Development Fund grant.
 This grant allows TfN to commission works principally through Network Rail in support of NPR development through a co-client arrangement.
-For financial year 2019/20 £30m has been made available, which will be supplemented with Core grant contributions. - 9.5 In 2019/20, the NPR budget will consist of expenditure on the following headings:
+For financial year 2019/20 £30m has been made available, which will be supplemented with Core grant contributions.
+TfN's NPR aspirations are further supported by the £22m that the Department will directly disperse to HS2 in 2019/20 for related activity; TfN does not control or receive that resource, so it is not included in this budget. - 9.5 In 2019/20, the NPR budget will consist of expenditure on the following headings: